A Classification-Aware Super-Resolution Framework for Ship Targets in SAR Imagery: Methodology

 \subsection{SR-I}

-To test the effectiveness of the SR models, in the inference module (\cref{fig:cvpr_methodology} (a)), we utilized the SR-I models to generate SR images from LR images, to test the effectiveness of the SR models.
-Then, to evaluate the quality of images in terms of downstream tasks, we use the obtained SR images to train classification networks.
+To test the effectiveness of the SR models, in the inference module (\cref{fig:SR-I}), we utilized the SR-I models to generate SR images from LR images.
+Then, to evaluate the quality of images in terms of downstream tasks, we used the obtained SR images to train classification networks.
 The results are evaluated in terms of F1-scores.